koiralasandesh/factor-integers/README.md

-# factor-two-integers
+# factor-integers
-C-program to factor two integers
+C-program to factor integers

 Input the integer when prompted.
 Program prints the factors.